 In the early 2000s, only the most online-savvy political candidates put much focus on the web.
 Sure, presidential campaign websites had been around since the mid-90s, but for local candidates the web was not an investment worth spending much time or money on.

-How things changed.
+How things changed!
 By 2008, Barack Obama’s presidential campaign had raised half a billion dollars online.
 In 2012, he raised $690 million digitally.
-By the end of his failed 2016 presidential primary, Bernie Sanders raised $218 million, mostly from small $27 donations.
-Today, the internet is considered as influential a medium as television and radio.
+By the end of his failed 2016 presidential primary, Bernie Sanders raised $218 million, mostly from small online donations.

-Today, even local candidates accept online donations.
-They promote themselves through online advertising and social media.
-They are even starting to target individual donors in ways that were unheard of a decade ago.
+Today, almost all political candidates accept online donations in one form or another.
+They promote themselves with online advertising and interact through social media.
+Even local candidates target individual voters in ways that were unheard of a decade ago.

 While a campaign website remains the hub of a candidate’s online presence, the work begins on a much more personal level.

 The internet allows candidates to make personal connections with voters – quickly, easily, and inexpensively.
-Through social networking, you will get to know many people, and even more people will get to know you.
-You can reach more people online than you can through a dozen campaign events.
+Through social networking, you can get to know many people, and even more people will get to know you.
+You can reach more voters online than you can through a dozen campaign events.

 The value in building an online network is that you can begin slowly and go as deep as you want.
 You can start by putting basic information about yourself on the web.
-Then begin connecting with others you know.
+Then you can begin connecting with people you know.
 As your network develops, these connections help build relationships and start a conversation.
-The purpose of engaging others online is to get people to know, like and trust you.
+The purpose of engaging others online is to get people to know, like, and trust you.

 Building a strong base of supporters before a campaign is important.
 Successful candidates start an online presence long before they announce their intention to run for office.